Bommalagutta

 Bommalagutta (also known as Siddhula Gutta, Bommalamma Talli Gutta and Vrushabhadri Hill) is a Jain centre situated near Kurikyala village of Karimnagar district in Telangana.
-This Jain center is situated 3 km from another famous Jain center Kulpakji.

 Etymology

 Bommalagutta means "Hill of figures" in Telugu.
 It is named in reference to the Bommalu (figures) carved on this hillock.
 As per an inscription, the site was originally known as Siddhasila or Siddhula Gutta meaning "Hill of the enlightened".
 It was named in reference to the Siddhas carved on the hillock.

 History

 Bommalagutta was constructed during the reign of Arikesari II of Vemulavada Chalukya.
 According to an inscription dated 945 CE, poet Jinavallabha, brother of noted Kannada poet Adikavi Pampa, installed stone images of Bharata, Bahubali and Rishabhanatha.
 The famous trilingual inscription is a 25 ft inscription having 11 lines as a tribute to the kingdom for recognising poets.
 The inscription has verses composed in Kannada, Telugu and Sanskrit.
 This inscription is of utmost importance to Kannada and Telugu languages.
 It is written in three languages viz Kannada, Telugu and Sanskrit.
 The Kannada portion contains invaluable information about Pampa.
 The Telugu portion is the oldest Telugu Kanda Padya.
 They are one of the important historical evidences, submitted to the Centre, for securing classic language status to Telugu.
 The inscription also mentions the construction of Tribhuvanatilaka Basadi by Jinavallabha.
 The top of the hill was used by Jain monks for meditation.